BOINC/boinc-client-docker/README.md

 ## News

+* **2020.08.02:** _Breaking change!_ The NVIDIA-Docker version 2.0 has been deprecated, the required version is Native GPU Support(https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)).
+Docker `run` script slightly changed too.

-* **Dec 3 2018:** _Breaking change!_ From version 7.10.2 [on Linux the default working directory changed to](https://boinc.berkeley.edu/wiki/Release_Notes_for_BOINC_7.10) `/var/lib/boinc` from `/var/lib/boinc-client`.
+* **2018.12.03:** _Breaking change!_ From version 7.10.2 [on Linux the default working directory changed to](https://boinc.berkeley.edu/wiki/Release_Notes_for_BOINC_7.10) `/var/lib/boinc` from `/var/lib/boinc-client`.
 We changed our images accordingly.
 The new images must be run with the new commands, or it won't recognize the previous data and settings.

 ## Usage